 When are investment returns credited to members’ accounts?

 Superannuation Guarantee Contribution

 Uses the SG contribution rate applicable for the comparison, generally it will be 9.5% of Gross Salary.
 The modelling assumes no salary sacrifice or voluntary contributions.

 Quarterly in arrears (i.e. the first contribution is made 3 months after joining the fund).

 When are fees assumed to be deducted?

 A tax rebate of 15% is assumed on fees deducted from members’ accumulation accounts.

 2.5% per annum.

-All fee information is taken from the sample funds’ product disclosure statements or other formal disclosures at the end of each year in the calculation.
+All fee information is taken from the sample funds’ product disclosure statements or other formal disclosures.
 Contribution fees, entry fees, exit fees, additional adviser fees or any other fees charged are excluded from this model.

 No deductions are made for insurance fees.